MatthewKazan/3D-lidar-slam/README.md

 in [algorithm_enum.py](src/slam/scripts/algorithm_enum.py).

-The function to construct a descriptor for each keyframe in the factor graph, is also easily changed by updating the state singleton in [state.py](src/slam/scripts/state.py) to use the new descriptor fn.
+The function to construct a descriptor for each keyframe in the factor graph, is also easily changed by updating the descriptor_type ros2 parameter

 ---